realgolf/docs/src/data/basics.md

 #### What You Need?

 To play Precision, you will need a set of clubs or at least one golf club, as well as a distance measuring device to measure the distance you have hit the ball.

+## Levels

+### Introduction

+The levels are optional to play with and you can decide playing with them.